Plenary Speakers

 Joanne Etheridge is an Australian Research Council Laureate Fellow in the School of Physics and Astronomy at Monash University.
 She obtained a degree and PhD in physics from the University of Melbourne and RMIT University, respectively, before appointments at the University of Cambridge in the Department of Materials Science and Metallurgy and Newnham College, including a Rosalind Franklin Research Fellowship and a Royal Society University Research Fellowship.
 She returned to Melbourne to join Monash University where she established the Monash Centre for Electron Microscopy.
 She conducts research in the theory and development of new electron scattering methods for determining the atomic and electronic structure of condensed matter.
 She applies these methods to understand structure-property relationships in functional materials, including materials for controlling light, energy generation and storage.
 She is a Fellow of the Australian Academy of Science.

-Sergei Kalinin
+Sergei V. Kalinin

-Sergei Kalinin
+Sergei V. Kalinin

-Sergei has co-authored >600 publications, with a total citation of >25,000 and an h-index of >78.
-He is a fellow of MRS, APS, IoP, IEEE, Foresight Institute, and AVS; a recipient of the RMS medal for Scanning Probe Microscopy (2015); Blavatnik Award for Physical Sciences (2018), Presidential Early Career Award for Scientists and Engineers (PECASE) (2009); Burton medal of Microscopy Society of America (2010); 3 R&D100 Awards (2008, 2010, and 2016); and a number of other distinctions.
+Sergei has co-authored >700 publications, with a total citation of >63,000 and an h-index of >120.
+He is a fellow of NAI, Academia Europaea, AAAS, MRS, APS, IoP, IEEE, Foresight Institute, and AVS; a recipient of the APS Adler prize (2024), AVS Medard Welch prize (2023), RMS medal for Scanning Probe Microscopy (2015); Blavatnik Award for Physical Sciences (2018), Presidential Early Career Award for Scientists and Engineers (PECASE) (2009); Burton medal of Microscopy Society of America (2010); 5 R&D100 Awards; and a number of other distinctions.

 Shirley Meng